xkbcommon/libxkbcommon/doc/rules-format.md

     The *KcCGST* value of the rule is used to update the [KcCGST] configuration, using the following instructions.
-Note that `foo` and `bar` are placeholders; ‘+’ specifies the *override* [merge mode] and can be replaced by ‘|’ to specify the *augment* merge mode instead.
+Note that `foo` and `bar` are placeholders; ‘+’ specifies the *override* [merge mode] and can be replaced by ‘|’ or ‘^’ to specify respectively the *augment* or *replace* merge mode instead.

     | Rule value        | Old KcCGST value | New KcCGST value      |
     | ----------------- | ---------------- | --------------------- |